The word “provisional” means teenager.

 Seatbelts should be worn at the lap, not the waist.

-Passengers under 20lbs or the age of one must be in a child safety seat, in the BACK seat, facing backwards.
+Passengers under 40 lbs or the age of two must be in a child safety seat, in the BACK seat, facing backwards.
 Passengers under 4′ 9″ must be secured in a child safety seat, in the back seat of the car.
 Passengers over 4′ 9″ are legal in simply a safety belt, but if a child seat is available, it should be used until the passenger is eight years old or 80 pounds.

 It is the driver’s responsibility to make sure that all passengers are wearing seatbelts.
 For the passengers over sixteen, the ticket is a fine and would be issued to the occupant.
 For passengers under sixteen, the ticket is issued to the driver: it is a point violation with a fine.